nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_MODULES.md

 /*
     This array only exists within the scope of this method.
     Therefore, no other module can access it.
-However, the `garageSupervisor` object your define below allows code in other modules to indirectly access it by using the methods.
+However, the `GarageManager` object you define below allows code in other modules to indirectly access it by using the methods.
 */